GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 Audio processing has been kept the same, except for the sample duration.
-The latter now amounts to approximately 360ms as 16 #acr("STFT") frames participate to each input of the model.
+The latter now amounts to approximately 360ms as 16 #acr("STFT") frames participate in each input of the model.

 The microphone array and $n_s$ speech sources get randomly positioned in the room.
-Such a choice has led to challenging samples where multiple targets share very similar #acr("DoA") angles from the agent's point of view.
+Such a choice has led to challenging samples where multiple targets share very similar #doa angles from the agent's point of view.
 The resulting #acr("RIR")s are computed to account for the room's reverberation properties.
 Then, each source outputs a clean speech signal randomly chosen from the #librispeech @panayotov_librispeech_2015 dataset.
 The simulator computes the resulting listened signals at each microphone of the array.